Public inquiries and research studies requested by government

 - The Treasurer sends a reference to the Commission.

 - The Commission advertises the inquiry and calls for parties to register their interest.

 - The Commission visits interested parties, distributes an issues paper to focus attention on the matters it considers relevant and invites written submissions.

 - Depending on the reference, hearings or other consultative forums will be held.

 - The Commission publishes a draft report or position paper and invites further submissions.

 - Hearings are usually held on this preliminary report.

 - The Treasurer tables the report in Parliament.
-The Government may announce its decisions on the report at that time or at a later date.
+The Government may announce its response at that time or at a later date.